springfall2008/batpred/docs/what-does-predbat-do.md

 so that the voltage levels associated with empty and full SoC can be determined.
 Predbat will pause executing the plan until the calibration automatically finishes - see [Calibration FAQ](faq.md#warn-inverter-is-in-calibration-mode).

-- **Error** - There is a configuration error or other problem, you should check the [Predbat AppDaemon log file](output-data.md#predbat-logfile) for more details.
+- **Error** - There is a configuration error or other problem, you should check the [Predbat log file](output-data.md#predbat-logfile) for more details.